ClubToCode/Hacktoberfest2023/README.md

 #### Here’s what you need to know to participate and complete Hacktoberfest:

 - Register anytime between September 26 and October 31
-- You must get merged 4 of your pull requests by the project maintainer in order to compelete it.
+- You must `get merged 4 of your pull requests` by the project maintainer `in order to compelete it`.
-- Pull requests can be made in GitHub hosted project that’s participating in Hacktoberfest (look for the “hacktoberfest” topic)
+- Pull requests can be made in GitHub hosted project that’s participating in Hacktoberfest `(look for the “hacktoberfest” topic)`
-- Project maintainers must accept your pull/merge requests for them to count toward your total
+- `Project maintainers` must accept your pull/merge requests for them to count toward your total
 - The first 50,000 participants to have their first PR/MR accepted will have a tree planted in their name through Tree Nation.
 - Participants with four pull/merge requests accepted between October 1 and October 31 will receive a unique digital reward.